apache/flink/docs/dev/connectors/kafka.md

 3. User committed `transaction2`

 Even if records from `transaction2` are already committed, they will not be visible to the consumers until `transaction1` is committed or aborted.
-This hastwo implications:
+This has two implications:

  * First of all, during normal working of Flink applications, user can expect a delay in visibility of the records produced into Kafka topics, equal to average time between completed checkpoints.